About the Music Scene in Mallorca

 Over the years, Mallorca has developed a music scene worth writing home about.
 Whether you want to see your favourite pop artist, an international DJ or a live rock, jazz or blues gig, we guarantee you will find something to suit your individual music tastes and needs whilst visiting the island.

 Mallorca manages to attract its fair share of well-known international artists who fill the calendar with live concerts at one of the islands many music venues.
-Palma Arena, the ONO (football) stadium, Palma Auditorium and the Es Gremi Music Centre are some of the top venues alongside outdoor festival style sites like Son Fusteret, Port Adriano and the BH Hotel.
+Palma Arena, the Iberostar or Son Moix football stadium, Palma Auditorium and the Es Gremi Music Centre are some of the top venues alongside outdoor festival style sites like Son Fusteret, Port Adriano and the BH Hotel.
 Over the years, Mallorca’s locals and visitors have enjoyed concerts by music legends like the Beach Boys, The Happy Mondays, Guns'n'Roses, Kool & the Gang, China Crisis, Placebo, Elton John, Gloria Gaynor or Ricky Martin.

 Electronic Dance Music